5.11.2. Exercise: Indexing/slicing/filtering one-dimensional arrays 2#

 \]

 Write a program of only 1 to 2 lines that calculates the speed of the object.
-Then, plot the velocity and position on a same figure to check your result.
+Then, plot the velocity and position on the same figure to check your result.

 Tip

-Due to the calculation of speed that requires position values before and after the current sample, the velocity array will be 2 values shorter than the position array, as illustrated in Fig. 5.9.
+Due to the calculation of speed requiring position values before and after the current sample, the velocity array will be 2 values shorter than the position array, as illustrated in Fig. 5.9.

 Show code cell content